Posole

 • Feel free to adjust all ingredient quantities to taste.

 • Can used plain canned hominy instead of cooking your own.
-In that case won't need a pressure cooker.
+In that case you won't need a pressure cooker.
 Probably cook pork separately then boil everything together for a bit.
 (We haven't tried this so try at your own risk.)

 • We used chicken broth because that is what we had.